Language - Nynorsk

 Country

-Norway has a total area of 385207 km2 and a population of 5,312,300 (as of August 2018).
-The country shares a long eastern border with Sweden (1,619 km or 1,006 mi long).
-Norway is bordered by Finland and Russia to the north-east, and the Skagerrak strait to the south, with Denmark on the other side.
+Norway has a total area of 385,207 km2 and had a population of 5,425,270 in January 2022.
+The country shares a long eastern border with Sweden at a length of 1,619 km.
+It is bordered by Finland and Russia to the northeast and the Skagerrak strait to the south, on the other side of which are Denmark and the United Kingdom.
 Norway has an extensive coastline, facing the North Atlantic Ocean and the Barents Sea.
+The maritime influence dominates Norway's climate, with mild lowland temperatures on the sea coasts; the interior, while colder, is also significantly milder than areas elsewhere in the world on such northerly latitudes.
+Even during polar night in the north, temperatures above freezing are commonplace on the coastline.
+The maritime influence brings high rainfall and snowfall to some areas of the country.